 I have grown two hearts

-Excited to announce my second poetry pamphlet with Hedgehog Press.
+My second poetry pamphlet is with Hedgehog Press.

-Copies available from me direct at readings, or you can order by emailing me.
+Copies available from me direct at readings & right here.

 'Tender but dry-eyed, these are unflinching and beautifully crafted poems about parenthood.'

 “My thoughts have taken my blood and bones, spun them into life,” writes Zoë Sîobhan Howarth-Lowe in this, her second book of poems.
 And what poems they are, celebrating parenthood and children in all their forms: struggled for in IVF clinics, nursed through their wakefulness, lost.
 Zoë captures so many moments “freeze dried” from her own and othersʼ children, beginning in “that soft space, the hollow house, dreaming itself full” and sometimes ending sadly, leaving the bereft “striding outwards”.
 The book ends with the parent parented as Zoë celebrates her own father and the gradual shift we take in exchanging our roles.
 Zoë Sîobhan Howarth-Lowe is a poet to be reckoned with, blending rich language with the familiar, and this book is a must for anyone who loves poetry and family.